 18. Targeted Content for Lead Nurturing

-As mentioned above, creating content is the cornerstone of your inbound marketing strategy and it shouldn’t end with the attraction or engagement phases.
+As mentioned above, creating content is the cornerstone of your inbound marketing strategy for b2b and it shouldn’t end with the attraction or engagement phases.
 Once you have the attention of a prospective lead and they have opted in to receive more information about your business, you must continue providing useful content that is geared towards helping them make their final decision.

 Leads nurtured with targeted content produce an increase in sales opportunities of more than 20%.
 (HubSpot)

 This is where having a clear understanding of your different buyer personas comes into play.
 You’ll want to create targeted content for each of your buyer personas based on their specific pain points, needs, goals and motivators.